dongAxis/blog-1/src/posts/diary.md

       I prefer much thinner layering around that, like SWIG (as used in tensorflow) ?
     - so now, I don't have to use jack keyboard to play with sound effect in coffee shop.

-- explore percussive sound and effects on it (or timbre of percussive sound)
-    - bass
-    - snare
-    - symbal

 - synthesize basic sound
     - pad
     - string